-If you are transiting through an area under stay-at-home or watch and assess requirements and entering the ACT, transiting through the ACT, or if you are an ACT border resident a standing exemption may apply.
+If you are transiting through an area under travel requirements and entering the ACT, transiting through the ACT, or if you are an ACT border resident a standing exemption may apply.
 For more information, please visit the standing exemptions page.

 Declaration and exemption forms

 The online declaration and exemption forms for entering the ACT are available on the Online travel form page.

 Face masks for air travel

 Face masks are mandatory for people aged 12 and over when outside the home in the ACT.
 This includes the Canberra Airport terminal and during domestic commercial flights in and out of Canberra.

 If you are transiting through other states or territories to reach the ACT, you must check the advice from that state or territory.

-For more information on wearing a mask see the protect yourself page.
+For more information on wearing a mask see the face masks requirement page.

 Entering the ACT from overseas